PabloRNC/djs-minigames/README.md

 })
 ```

-If you want to open an issue, report a bug or do a pull request go to the module [GitHub]()
+If you want to open an issue, report a bug or do a pull request go to the module's [GitHub](https://github.com/PabloRNC/djs-minigames)